-In this article, we discuss self-sabotage behaviour and the reasons why people engage in this type of behaviour.
+In this article, we discuss self-sabotage behavior, reasons why people engage in this behavior, and common examples of self-sabotaging behaviors.

 How many times do you hear people telling you, rather sanctimoniously, “Be yourself”?
 And to complete the famous Oscar Wilde quote, they add, “Everyone else is taken”.